-Hong Kong protests rally in support of Catalonia separatists
+Hong Kong protesters rally in support of Catalan movement

 Hong Kong protesters have taken to the streets since June in increasingly violent and chaotic protests amid increasing fears about Beijing’s tightening grip on the semi-autonomous Chinese city.

-The demands include elections for the city’s top leader and an inquiry into alleged police brutality, but not independence from China.
+Their demands include elections for the city’s top leader and an inquiry into alleged police brutality, but not independence from China.
+Organizers were careful to skirt the issue, with online posters advertising the event with a slogan “United, we stand for freedom,” but did not make any mention of secession.

 Violent protests erupted in wealthy Catalonia this month after a court sentenced separatist leaders to up to 13 years in prison for an effort to declare the region’s independence in 2017.